aws/aws-security-services-best-practices/docs/en/guides/network-firewall/index.md

 ## Cost considerations

-Because each Network Firewall endpoint has hourly charges even if it’s not used, reduce the number of endpoints by leveraging a centralized inspection design and Transit Gateway (TGW).
+Because each Network Firewall endpoint has hourly charges even if it’s not used, reduce the number of endpoints by leveraging a centralized inspection design with [Network Firewall's Native Transit Gateway Support.](https://aws.amazon.com/about-aws/whats-new/2025/07/aws-network-firewall-native-transit-gateway-support/) If you choose not to use TGW, but you want to share a firewall with multiple AWS accounts and/or VPCs, you can leverage Network Firewall's [multi-endpoint support](https://aws.amazon.com/about-aws/whats-new/2025/05/aws-network-firewall-multiple-vpc-endpoints/) which give you reduced cost for secondary endpoints.

 Do not send traffic to Network Firewall that does not need to be inspected.
 To avoid these unnecessary processing charges on Network Firewall, use TGW route tables to segment your network, for example keeping VPC Prod from talking to VPC Dev if these VPCs don’t need to communicate.